ryanczm/vault/Atoms & Molecules/8. Quant/Brainteasers & Interview Questions/Expected Value-Strategy Game Qns (C).md

 Q: Two players X and Y, each with 1B 1R marble.
 Both present marble to each other.
 If both R, X wins 3.
 If both B, X wins 1.
 If different, Y wins 2.
 Is it better to be X or Y?
 A: Well, both players have the same EV of 1.
 Now the trick is to calculate variance.
 For X, his variance is $1/2 \cdot (0-1)^2+1/2 \cdot (2-1)^2=1$ and Y variance is $1/4 \cdot (1-1)^2 + 1/4 \cdot (3-1)^2 + 1/2 \cdot (0-1)^2=1.5$.
 Thus, X has a higher Sharpe ratio.

+# St Petersburg Paradox Qn (3.1)

+Q: A player tosses a fair coin until a $H$.
+If it appears on the $k$ toss, player gets payoff of $2^k$ and game ends.
+What is EV?
+A: Probability of heads on $k$ toss is $(1/2)^k$ to which he gets $2^k$ so expected value is 1.
+The EV of the game is summed for all k so the game has infinite expected payoff.